maniadav/interviewprep/javascript/javascript-concept.md

 }
 ```

----

-#### Lexical Scope

-Lexical scope means that the scope of a variable is determined by its position in the source code and nested scopes have access to variables from their parent scope.
+**Lexical Scope**: Lexical scope means that the scope of a variable is determined by its position in the source code and nested scopes have access to variables from their parent scope.

 **Example:**